akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 This Effect is unnecessary.
 It will also most likely cause bugs.
 For example, let's say that your app "remembers" the shopping cart between the page reloads.
 If you add a product to the cart once and refresh the page, the notification toast will appear again.
 It will keep appearing every time you refresh that product's page.
 This is because `product.isInCart` will already be `true` on the page load, so the Effect above will call `showToast()`.

+**When you're not sure whether some code should be in an Effect or in an event handler, ask yourself *why* this code needs to run.
+Use Effects only for code that should run *because* the component was displayed to the user.** In this example, the toast should appear because the user *pressed the button*, not because the product page was displayed!
 Delete the Effect and put the shared logic into a function that you call from both event handlers:

 ```js {2-6}
 function ProductPage({ product, addToCart }) {